Javier-Rotelli/taperbot/README.md

 npm run
 ```

-Make sure you first change the api token in config.yml file with an apropriated token
+Make sure you first change the [api token](https://api.slack.com/custom-integrations/legacy-tokens) in config.yml file with an apropriated token.

 # To Test it